jcas96/jcas96/README.md

 - 👋 Hi, I’m @jcas96
 - I’m Big on Programming websites, applications, software of all kinds.
 I'm also a big gym and sports fan of any kind,
-- and being able to track sports stats through programming or even tracking daily calories would be a fun project for myself
+- thus being able to track sports stats through programming or even tracking daily calories would be a fun project for myself
 -
 -  I’m currently learning ...
 The multitude of Java data structures and how to create websites and applications
 -